sebscholl/knowledge-git-sync/athenaeum/career/amazon/behavorial-interview-stories/Realizing Slack was Terrible for Customer Support and then Moving to Discourse.md

 - This course correction ended up being a great solution which we still rely heavily on today.
 	- An unintended benefit of which was that all these support conversations are indexed by search engines
 	- The community is now one of our primary lead generation assets.

+___

+### Metric Highlights
+- Avg. response time (using time to reply) to support email -> over 36-hours
+- Inbound support requests -> ~30 per week
+- Discourse solution, brought it down below 24-hours
+	- Implimented escalations
+	- Used templates and "knowledge"
+	- New topics ~30 per week (but content change)